jasonatoledo/R_MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

+If I were to design a statistical study that compares MechaCar against the competitor brands, the metrics I believe would be of interest for consumers would be:

+- city and highway fuel efficiency

+- vehicle class

+- year car manufacturered

+- engine displacement

+- horsepower

+- maintenance costs

+- mileage

+What I would like to test is a case study of a comparison of how much maintenance cost used MechaCars vs the competition's used cars costs a consumer.
+I would like to survey a case of 3 to 5 year old cars.

 - What metric or metrics are you going to test?

+The metrics I would like to test using a study of MechaCar vs its competitors

 - What is the null hypothesis or alternative hypothesis?

 - What statistical test would you use to test the hypothesis?
 And why?

+I would test multiple linear regression to understand how much the dependent variable is affected by independent variables

 - What data is needed to run the statistical test?

+I would need the